 We made this recipe at Kelly’s apartment.
 Her roommate, Alana, is our official taste tester.
 But Alana does not like garlic.
 (I know, it is totally crazy) So when she saw how much garlic (2 heads + 2 cloves) was going into this hummus I think she was a little concerned.
 But she takes her taste testing duties very seriously and gave it a try anyway.
 I guess you know how the story ends.
 She loved it!
 Of course.
 Was there ever any doubt?
 I think I am immune to garlic.
 But for me, the garlic flavor was not that strong.
 Everything about the recipe was perfect.
 I would not change a thing.
 If you are looking for a great garlic hummus recipe, this is it!

-2 heads garlic, roasted
+- 2 heads garlic, roasted

-2 garlic cloves, thinly sliced
+- 2 garlic cloves, thinly sliced

-2 lemons, juiced
+- 2 lemons, juiced

 - 1/4 cup water

-6 tablespoons tahini, stirred well
+- 6 tbsp tahini, stirred well

-pinch of cayenne
+- pinch of cayenne

-chopped parsley for garnish
+- chopped parsley for garnish

-pine nuts for garnish
+- pine nuts for garnish

-If you have not already roasted your garlic begin with that.
+- If you have not already roasted your garlic begin with that.
 Remove the tops of 2 heads of garlic and place in foil.
 Drizzle with oil and seal the foil packet.
 Place in a 350 degree oven for about 1 hour.
 You want the garlic to be very soft.
 Thinly slice 2 cloves of garlic and lightly brown on the stove top with about 2 tablespoons of olive oil.
 Watch this very closely because the garlic will burn.
 Remove the garlic from the pan and reserve the olive oil.
 Once the roasted garlic has cooled remove it from the skin.
 Just squeeze the garlic paste out.